Intellimenta/DataBot/README.md

 # **DataBot** – *Effortless Self-Service Analytics*
 - With <a href="https://intellimenta.com/products/databot" target="_blank">DataBot</a>, you can **explore**, **visualize**, **analyze**, and **forecast** your data in your **native language**.
 - It's **self-hosted** and **free** for personal use.
-- Trying out DataBot is very easy and takes just a few minutes.
-Follow the instructions <a href="https://databot.intellimenta.com/admin_guide/getting_started" target="_blank">here</a>.

 <div align="center">
   <img src="media/databot-diagram-white-bg-m.png" width=700px alt="DataBot Logo">
 </div>

+## Running DataBot
+Trying out DataBot is very easy and takes just a few minutes.
+Follow the instructions <a href="https://databot.intellimenta.com/admin_guide/getting_started" target="_blank">here</a>.

 ## Features
 - 🔍 Data Exploration